 Digital Object Interface Protocol (DOIP)

-The Digital Object Interface Protocol (DOIP) is a simple, but powerful conceptual protocol for software applications (“clients”) to interact with “services” which could be either the digital objects or the information systems that manage those digital objects.
+The Digital Object Interface Protocol (DOIP) is a simple, but powerful, conceptual protocol for software applications (“clients”) interacting with “services”.
+Services can be either the digital objects or the information systems that manage those digital objects.

 Version 2.0 of the DOIP Specification is available here.

 Digital Object Identifier Resolution Protocol (DO-IRP)

 The Digital Object Identifier Resolution Protocol is a rapid-resolution protocol for creating, updating, deleting, and resolving identifiers that are globally managed and allotted.
-Each identifier is associated with an identifier record that clients can resolve to using this protocol.
+Each identifier is associated with an identifier record that clients can resolve in using this protocol.
 The protocol can also be used to administer the identifier records.